Berkshire DA gets guilty verdicts, restitution in national fraud case - NewsBreak

 The court required that the defendants provide restitution payments before accepting the plea, ensuring the victims got their money back quickly and in a more significant amount than through a jury trial and a later restitution hearing.

 The three ran a multi-state scheme that was meant to defraud people through phone scams.
 Police in other jurisdictions in the county alerted Adams Police in March 2020 that the victims were sending packages of money to addresses in the Town of Adams.
-Adams Police and the Berkshire State Police Detective Unit assigned to the Berkshire District Attorney’s Office then conducted a three-month investigation.Hillsdale man sentenced after armed robbery, car chase
+Adams Police and the Berkshire State Police Detective Unit assigned to the Berkshire District Attorney’s Office then conducted a three-month investigation.Portland mayor pepper sprays man during confrontation outside restaurant

 Police in Lanesborough, North Adams, Pittsfield, Williamstown, Hoosick Falls, New York, and the Berkshire County Sheriff’s Office assisted.
 During the investigation, victims and law enforcement intercepted and returned packages back to victims that totaled $106,000.
 In June, local law enforcement executed 27 search warrants, eventually identifying a business in Adams as the scheme’s headquarters.